Find Affordable College Courses

 Milwaukee, WI

-Wisconsin Lutheran College did quite well in this year’s ranking of the best value schools for special education students.
-It came in at #17 on the list.
-Located in the city of Milwaukee, WLC is a private not-for-profit college with a small student population.
+Wisconsin Lutheran College came in at #17 in this year’s edition of the Best Value Special Education Schools in the Great Lakes Region ranking.
+Located in the city of Milwaukee, WLC is a private not-for-profit school with a small student population.

 Additional Noteworthy Schools